The-Brook-Nook/General/README.md

 This is a public repository used for support in the development of an exciting sequel.
 While this project is private, we value feedback and suggestions to improve our game.

 ## Updates 🎲 :
 You can find information on the latest release on [this page](https://github.com/CreacOwo/The-Brook-Nook/releases).
-You can see planned future updates [here](https://github.com/CreacOwo/The-Brook-Nook/wiki).
+You can see upcoming features [here](https://github.com/CreacOwo/The-Brook-Nook/wiki).

 ## Submiting an issue 🪲 :
 You can report an issue concerning anything about the hangout [here](https://github.com/CreacOwo/The-Brook-Nook/issues).